AVN-GMCS IEEE1588 PTP Grandmaster Clock with GPS Receiver

 Unit configuration is achieved easily either with the front panel controls or the webserver, including the setup of the PTP profiles.

 The AVN-GMCS supports the Default (RAVENNA), Media (AES67) and AES-R16-2016 (SMPTE-ST 2059-2 & AES67 compatible) profiles and has a ‘Custom’ profile page for you to define your own.

 In normal operation, the unit has PTPv2 time stamping resolution to 8nsec.
 It uses a combination of a GPS receiver, a PLL (phase lock loop) and a specialist on-board clock device to create the precise, low jitter clock signals required to drive the physical transceiver’s time stamping circuitry, also providing holdover if the GPS signal is lost.

-The specialist on board clock is available in three different types: TCXO, OXCO and CSAC (Chip Scale Atomic Clock, Caesium), which vary in both price and accuracy:
+The specialist on board clock is available in two different types: TCXO & OXCO, which vary in both price and accuracy:

 AVN-GMCS – TCXO Temperature Compensated Oscillator accurate to 1 part per million (worst case 1 sec gain/loss every 11.5 days). *

 AVN-GMCOS – OCXO Oven Controlled Oscillator accurate to 0.1 parts per million (worst case 1 sec gain/loss every 115 days). *